wp-plugins/si-contact-form/trunk/readme.txt

 * When you have a translation ready, please send the .po and .mo files to wp-translation at 642weather dot com.
 * If you have any questions, feel free to email me also.
 Thanks!

-= This contact form sends e-mail with unicode encoding UTF-8 for international character support. =
+= This contact form sends E-mail with UTF-8 character encoding for US and International character support. =

 English-language users will experience little to no impact.
 Any non-English questions or messages submitted will have unicode character encoding so that when you receive the e-mail, the language will still be viewable.